metagentools/GraphBin/README.md

 You can see the usage options of GraphBin by typing ```graphbin -h``` on the command line.
 For example,

 ```
-graphbin -h
-usage: graphbin [-h] [--version] [--graph GRAPH] [--binned BINNED]
-                [--output OUTPUT] [--prefix PREFIX]
+usage: graphbin [-h] [--version] [--graph GRAPH] [--binned BINNED] [--output OUTPUT] [--prefix PREFIX] [--max_iteration MAX_ITERATION] [--diff_threshold DIFF_THRESHOLD] [--assembler ASSEMBLER]
-                [--max_iteration MAX_ITERATION]
-                [--diff_threshold DIFF_THRESHOLD] [--assembler ASSEMBLER]
-                [--paths PATHS]
+                [--paths PATHS] [--contigs CONTIGS]

 GraphBin Help.
-GraphBin is a metagenomic contig binning tool that makes use of
-the contig connectivity information from the assembly graph to bin contigs.
-It
-utilizes the binning result of an existing binning tool and a label
+GraphBin is a metagenomic contig binning tool that makes use of the contig connectivity information from the assembly graph to bin contigs.
+It utilizes the binning result of an
-propagation algorithm to correct mis-binned contigs and predict the labels of
-contigs which are discarded due to short length.
+existing binning tool and a label propagation algorithm to correct mis-binned contigs and predict the labels of contigs which are discarded due to short length.

 optional arguments:
   -h, --help            show this help message and exit
-  --assembler ASSEMBLER
-                        name of the assembler used (SPAdes, SGA or MEGAHIT)
+  --version
   --graph GRAPH         path to the assembly graph file
-  --paths PATHS         path to the contigs.paths file
-  --binned BINNED       path to the .csv file with the initial binning output
-                        from an existing tool
+  --binned BINNED       path to the .csv file with the initial binning output from an existing tool
   --output OUTPUT       path to the output folder
   --prefix PREFIX       prefix for the output file
   --max_iteration MAX_ITERATION
-                        maximum number of iterations for label propagation
-                        algorithm. [default: 100]
+                        maximum number of iterations for label propagation algorithm. [default: 100]
   --diff_threshold DIFF_THRESHOLD
-                        difference threshold for label propagation algorithm.
+                        difference threshold for label propagation algorithm. [default: 0.1]
-                        [default: 0.1]
+  --assembler ASSEMBLER
+                        name of the assembler used (SPAdes, SGA or MEGAHIT).
+GraphBin supports Flye, Canu and Miniasm long-read assemblies as well.
+  --paths PATHS         path to the contigs.paths file, only needed for SPAdes
+  --contigs CONTIGS     path to the final.contigs.fa file, only needed for MEGAHIT
 ```

 `max_iteration` and `diff_threshold` parameters are set by default to `100` and `0.1` respectively.
 However, the user can specify them when running GraphBin.